iammadhankumar/fullstack-java-interview-guide/sts.md

 ### 4. How to set Up GCP SDK & Authentication ?
 *  Install Google Cloud SDK.
 *  Create a service account with required roles (IAM -> ADMIN -> Service Account).
-*  Download the JSON key file and set the env variable
+*  Download the JSON key file and set the env variable.